 What Properties are "Resort Bubbles" on Kauai?

-Which Hotels are participating in the program at this time?
+Which Hotels are participating in the program through April 5, 2021?

 - The Cliffs at Princeville

 - Koa Kea Hotel & Resort at Poipu

 - The Lodge at Kukuiula

 - Timbers Kauai Ocean Club & Residences at Hokuala

 - The Point at Poipu